 Though this is certainly different, it’s not limiting and is something that we need to be aware of and to work with in the classroom.
 Couple that with teenagers who are most likely more interested in the social aspect of school then what is actually being taught, and you have the recipe for absolutely needing brain breaks in your classroom.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Brain Break Games for High School

 It seems that High School teachers seem to be the ones who show the most resistance to this concept.
 The common misconception is that taking a few minutes to perform one of these brain break tasks will completely disrupt the flow of the classroom.
 Simply put, with all of the expectations of testing and curriculum put on our plates, it seems like this will just waste time and there will not be enough time to cover what absolutely must be taught.

 However, finding a full class of students who will buy-in to this is hard to come by (though they are so much fun to have).
 Given this, you need to make sure that you have different Brain Breaks in your arsenal that would be appropriate for students who are, literally, too cool for school.

 It might involve creating something like having a permanent station set up where students can just walk over be able to stretch or perhaps play some type of a game on a bulletin board so they can just have a few moments to move on their own accord.
 It might be a quick game of “This or That” where you ask a question and students have to move to one side of the classroom or the other depending on their answer.

 They’re old enough that they can tell you things that interest them or they think would be fun.
 If they come up with stuff that’s off the wall, find a way to create something that will work for them in your classroom.
 The possibilities are endless, and once you have something created, you have it for all time.

 If you have just small opportunities throughout your class to do this, you will get better results from your students then you would any other way.
 Again it’s worth taking just a few moments (most brain breaks can take less than 5 minutes) to energize and focus your students to give you their best work.
 It’s worth sidetracking for just a couple of moments in order to get better results in the long run.

 At the end of the day, we want to see our students succeed.
 They are not actually living in a time where they are naturally doing their best in the same fashion that previous generations did and we need to help them achieve more.